JACマガジン

 For your reference, the following documents are required to apply for the Lump-sum Withdrawal Payment.

-If a claim is made by an agent, a power of attorney is also required.
+If the agent makes the claim, a power of attorney is also required.

-Applications can be made by mail or electronically, but if you are visiting Japan for reasons other than work (such as travel), you can submit your application in person at a pension office or local pension consultation center.
+You can apply by mail or electronically, but if you are visiting Japan for purposes other than work (travel, etc.), you can submit it at the pension office or the pension consultation center on the street corner.

-Things to tell specified skilled workers about the pension system
+Good things to tell Specified Skilled Worker about the pension system

 Communicating the following information in advance will allow foreign workers to work with peace of mind.